From Quarry to Kitchen: Understanding the Vistas of Granite Countertops

 Polishing serves as the next step because it reveals the complete depth and color of granite.
 The surface is ground smooth with progressively finer polishing pads before achieving a high gloss finish.
 Sometimes stone surfaces receive honed or leathered finishes to create either a matte or textured appearance.

-Polishing isn't about aesthetics.
-Granite surfaces with a high stand out repel stains and give bacterial protection.
+Polishing is not just about aesthetics.
+Granite surfaces with a high shine repel stains and give bacterial protection.
 Polished granite improves kitchen lighting by reflecting light which makes spaces appear larger and more welcoming.

 During this stage of manufacturing edge profiles receive their specific shapes.
 A variety of styles such as beveled, ogee and bullnose are available for homeowners to select according to their personal taste and kitchen design.
-The definitive visual effect of granite countertops depends on their edge profiles which sort out how they connect to cabinet lines and other design elements.
+The final visual effect of granite countertops depends on their edge profiles which determine how they connect to cabinet lines and other design elements.

 Step Five: Sealing for Protection